-There is a high threat of kidnapping in the coastal areas of eastern Sabah.
+There is a high threat of kidnapping in the coastal areas of eastern Sabah, including islands, dive sites and associated tourist facilities.
 Extremists based in the southern Philippines are particularly active in the area between the towns of Sandakan and Tawau in eastern Sabah.
 Foreigners have also been kidnapped from nearby islands (Sipadan and Mataking) and surrounding waters.
 The risk of kidnapping increases on the water and waterfront after nightfall.

-A number of successful and attempted kidnappings occurred in coastal areas of eastern Sabah in recent years.
+A number of attempted and successful kidnappings have occurred in coastal areas of eastern Sabah in recent years.
+In June 2019, 10 fisherman were abducted in waters between Lahad Datu, Sabah and Sitangkair, Southern Philippines.
+In December 2018, three fishermen were abducted from Pegasus Reef near Kinabatangan, Sabah.
 In November 2016, militants based in the southern Philippines attacked a yacht in waters between eastern Sabah and the Sulu archipelago.
-One German national was killed and another kidnapped.
+One German national was killed and another kidnapped and later killed.
 A number of commercial seamen were also kidnapped from cargo vessels in the area in 2016.
 In May 2015, gunmen entered a local seaside restaurant in Sandakan and abducted the manager and one customer (who was subsequently beheaded).

 Malaysian authorities increased security in the region in response to these and similar incidents and the Sabah Government imposed restrictions on the use of waterways.
 Current security measures include:

-- A curfew on all travel by water from 6:00pm to 6:00am in six coastal districts of eastern Sabah state.
-This includes offshore areas up to three nautical miles (5.5 kilometers) from the coast.
+- A curfew on travel by water from 6:00pm to 6:00am in six coastal districts of eastern Sabah state.
+This includes offshore areas up to three nautical miles (5.5 kilometres) from the coast.

 - A requirement for all vessels travelling in the waters off Lahad Datu and Sandakan in daylight hours to first get a permit or permission from police.
 Vessels must travel only on designated routes.

-- A ban on all resort-organised water activities at night (such as diving and fishing).
+- A ban on resort-organised water activities at night (such as diving and fishing).

 - Establishment of the Eastern Sabah Security Zone (ESSZone) comprising the regions of Beluran, Kinabatangan, Kota Marudu, Kudat, Kunak, Lahad Datu, Pitas, Sandakan, Semporna and Tawau.
 There is an increased presence of security forces in the ESSZone.